KROIA/Voicemail-Box/Hardware/README.md

 The partial configuration is made for people that are inexperienced with soldering / are lacking equipment.
 The full configuration is made as the de-facto correct way of manufacturing at the cost off beeing way more difficult to produce.
+> [ !CAUTION ]
+> When fully soldering the NFC part will likely require a microscope
+> and the Wifi part will require an aditional USB to UART Converter with 3.3V logic level write the flash memory of ESP32.

 to use one or the other, select the correct BOM to solder and only solder the mentioned parts.
 There are no differences in the use of the finished board.